 If you have your heart set on an in-ground hot tub, however, that is much more problematic.
 If the ground is frozen, installation is out of the question.
 Although an installation may be possible if the ground has yet to freeze, winter weather can change on a dime, making digging difficult.

 Your best bet is to take your time and find the perfect spa for your needs.
 Taking those extra few months also gives you the chance to wait for a great promotion or sale.
 Once you’ve made a purchase, book your installation for early spring after the ground thaws but before customer demand spikes.
 If you book your installation ahead of time, you are sure to be at the top of the list once spring hits.

 CHOOSING THE RIGHT HOT TUB

-If you are undecided on which type of hot tub is right for you, there are a number of factors to take into consideration such as size, style and location, not to mention hot tub prices!
-If you have a large family, or plan to use the hot tub when entertaining, you will be wanting at least a six-person spa.
+If you are undecided on which type of hot tub is right for you, there are a number of factors to take into consideration such as size, style, and location, not to mention hot tub prices!
+If you have a large family or plan to use the hot tub when entertaining, you will want at least a six-person spa.
 Larger hot tubs require more space, so ensure your deck or yard can accommodate the size and shape of the spa you like.

 If only a few people will be using the hot tub, you will be able to choose a smaller unit, giving you more choices on where to have it installed.

 Aesthetics are also important.
 Choosing a place where the spa will integrate well with the landscape is crucial to your enjoyment long-term.
 If you are unsure of what would look best, seeking an expert opinion is the way to go.